ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

  information on testing with the mock.

 ## Testing in-house (for webmasters)
-When the DGT-Connector will be properly enabled and configured in your playground environment, CEM will ask you to perform few tests monitored by DGT.
+When the DGT-Connector is properly enabled and configured in your playground environment, CEM will ask you to perform few tests monitored by DGT.

 Go to next section ([Usage](#usage)) on how to complete your test.